HicrestLaboratory/Blink-GPU/README.md

 *Notes*:
 1. Some iteration has a negative iteration number; those ones represent the warm-up iteration and are not involved in the average computation.
 2. the reported times are always referred to as the max time over all the involved MPI process time.

+# Refactor 2026 (to integrate in the previous part of the readme)

+## Set-up and build the project
+Since the communication benchmarks are extremely sensitive to the communication library version, we decided to keep the building process explicit.
+To do so, to perform the set-up phase the user will have to explicitlly write the communication library module and path.
+In particular, the following variable should be populated:

+	cuda_home, nccl_home, mpi_home, mpicuda_home
+    cuda_module, nccl_module, mpi_module, mpicuda_module

+If you have to add a new system or a new configuration, you have to populate the previous variable by adding to 'init.sh' file a block like the following:

+	SYSTEM_NAME:CONFIGURATION_NAME)
+    	echo "Generating exports for ${SYSTEM} system and ${CONFIGURATION} configuration"
+    	# Home directories
+    	cuda_home="/path/to/cuda/home"
+    	nccl_home="/path/to/nccl/home"
+    	mpi_home="/path/to/mpi/home"
+	    mpicuda_home="/path/to/cudampi/home"

+    	# Module name
+    	cuda_module="cuda/module"
+    	nccl_module="nccl/module"
+    	mpi_module="mpi/module"
+		mpicuda_module="cudampi/module"
+    	;;

+Once you do this, you can generate your configuration file by running "source init.sh --system <systemname> --configuration <configurationname>"; note that, to reduce ambiguity, every input is automatically converted to all-uppercases, making the inputs case insensitive.
+While the "--system" input is mandatory, the "--configuration" one is optional and set to "default" when not set.

+init.sh will generate your configuration file, which will be found as "configure/<SYSTEM>_<CONF>.conf"; source this file to set up your environment:

+	source configure/<SYSTEM>_<CONF>.conf

+After the environment is configured, you can simply run "make".
+The Makefile will explicitly link the path provided in the "init.sh" script.
+If the building procedure does not work, please adjust the environment variable in "init.sh".